 That said, regardless of your budget, whether it be high or low, I’ll outline how to live within it in this post:

 A guesthouse/hostel/tourist accommodation in South Africa is called a “backpackers.”

-Whether you’re a backpacker who likes dorms or more of a flash packer who likes to have your own space but still wants a social vibe, you can find what that fits your needs at a backpackers accommodation in South Africa.
-Everyone from gap yearers to families, and foreigners and South Africans alike tend to stay at this type of accommodation.
-They’re typically in beautiful settings and each has a unique personality.
+Whether you’re a backpacker who likes dorms or more of a flash packer who likes to have your own space but still wants a social vibe, you can find what fits your needs at a backpackers accommodation in South Africa.
+Everyone from gap yearers to families, and from foreigners to South Africans alike tend to stay at this type of accommodation.
+They’re typically in beautiful settings, and each has a unique personality.

 Generally backpackers have dorms that run from around $8-20 for a dorm bed and upwards of $50 for a private bungalow with a beach view.

 This was what I was looking at each morning from my ensuite room at Buccaneers in Cintsa, for example:

 To find the best accommodation options, I’d suggest talking to fellow travelers at your first stop to see what they liked best, or you can check my road trip post for my personal favorites if you’d rather book ahead of time.